By Pompilio Martinez, MD

 — *:)mile:)* (@valentinov04) November 5, 2015

 But Valentina’s parents didn’t buy Mr Gaviria’s political bullshit.
-Honestly, who would trust a non-physician politician making health recommendations?. – Well, Valentina’s parents decided to pay out of pocket a test for anti-glycolipid antibodies and shipped a blood sample to an American lab.
-It came out with a not-so-surprising surprise: Valentina’s blood had high titers of auto-antibodies related to nervous tissue damage, which is perfectly compatible with her symptoms of autoimmune neurological disease.
+Honestly, who would trust a non-physician politician making health recommendations?. – Well, Valentina’s parents decided to pay out of pocket a test for anti-glycolipid antibodies and shipped a blood sample to an USA lab.
+It came out with a not-so-surprising surprise: Valentina’s blood had high titers of auto-antibodies against nervous tissue damage, which is perfectly compatible with her symptoms of autoimmune neurological disease.

 Cross-reacting antibodies underlie many autoimmune diseases, and oftentimes it’s possible to identify a trigger.
 Because only school age girls are the targets of Gardasil through the Expanded Immunization Program, it makes perfect sense that the HPV vaccine is the common trigger that explains neurological demyelinating disorders like the ones described here and that appear in Gardasil’s Adverse Event profile (see page 12).
 Additionally, anti-glycolipid antibodies like those found in Valentina’s blood cause demyelinating diseases observed in mass flu vaccinations (Nachamkin et al, 2008).
 In addition, the Gardasil vaccine is particularly suspicious because it contains an aluminum-based adjuvant that enhances immune responses including those potentially harmful to the organism.

-The therapeutic approaches that have helped Valentina survive are those that eliminate or interfere with auto-antibodies.
+The therapies that have helped Valentina survive are those that eliminate or interfere with harmful auto-antibodies.
 Her medical history supports multiple sessions of plasmapheresis to clear auto-antibodies from her blood and anti-inflammatory corticosteroid drugs that have caused Cushing syndrome.
-Her medical records also show multiple use of Intravenous Immunoglobulin G (IVIg) whose role is to dilute cross-reacting antibodies ( ‘dilute the bad with the good’).
+Her medical records also show that Intravenous Immunoglobulin G (IVIg) has been administered multiple times, with the purpose to dilute cross-reacting antibodies ( ‘dilute the bad with the good’).
 In her last hospitalization Valentina could not walk and had nosebleeds probably due to autoimmune vasculitis.
 Upon receiving IVIg her symptoms improved but relapses often require additional IVIg applications.

 Valentina’s suffering has contributed to our knowledge and makes us wonder if a disease like hers also affects the more than 700 girls in the country.
 The answer to this question depends on carrying out a transparent, medical and scientific investigation that the Health Ministry and affiliated agencies have hampered so far.
 Below we summarize extra findings gathered in the symptom survey.
 For a discussion on how symptoms correlate with antibody titers in autoimmune disease please read Addendum 1 at the bottom of this article.
 For a discussion on how plasmapheresis is recognized as first line therapy to certain autoimmune neurological diseases, please read Addendum 2.
 Both of these arguments and documentary evidence support that elevated anti-glycolipid antibodies in Valentina’s blood as well as the favorable response to plasmapheresis and IVIg are extremely strong pieces of evidence for autoimmune neurological disease associated with HPV vaccination.